What is schizophrenia?

 Schizophrenia doesn’t ever go away, but it can be managed.
 Many people can control their symptoms with medicine.
-Therapy, case management, and social support help people with their recovery.
+Therapy, case management, job, and social support help people with their recovery.
 In the early stages of the illness, relapses and recurring episodes are common.
-Symptoms and relapses tend to decrease over time.
+Symptoms and relapses tend to decrease over time if a person continues to take their medicine and receives support.
 Some people with schizophrenia can live on their own.
 Others may live with family members or a group home for extra support.

 Questions to ask your doctor

 - Is there any other medical condition that could be causing my symptoms?

 - After I start taking medicine, how long will it take until I start feeling better?

 - What are common side effects for this medicine?

 - What will happen if I stop taking the medicine?